guikubivan/onkyoweb-php/README.md

 Set-up
 ------
 Modify config.ini and update with the information for your receiver.
 You can also set the max volume here.

-Inf the future, I would like to implement a client config.
+In the future, I would like to implement a client config.

 Credits